-Key Fey epitomizes the essence of a Hawaiian Waterwoman, and many people may not know how much she has accomplished, but given her humble spirit, that seems to be just fine with her.
+Kelly Fey epitomizes the essence of a Hawaiian Waterwoman.
+Many people may not know how much she has accomplished, but given her humble spirit, that seems to be just fine with her.
 An athletic champion at multiple disciplines of paddling, and a champion for her community at the deepest level, Fey has always competed with Aloha while giving back, always inspiring others to give their best.
-Soft-spoken and always listening intently, she looks for the deeper connections we all share.
+Soft spoken and always listening intently, she looks for the deeper connections we all share.

 Fey’s focused energy and ability to galvanize others to achieve important community contributions helped realize the Kaiwi Coast Run & Walk, a fundraiser now in its eighth year.
-An idea she pitched to her canoe club and helped bring to fruition, the event draws the community together to enjoy a morning run/walk of the Kaiwi Coast and raise funds for important community and environmental initiatives.
-Here’s a small list of the results of the fundraising brought in by the Kaiwi Coast Run & Walk over the years: assisted in the purchase of the Kaiwi Mauka lands and placement of them into the stewardship of the Livable Hawaii Kai Hui; funded the Hawaii Kai Lions Club to place rescue tubes on beaches and shorelines without lifeguards which have aided in the saving of lives in the Spitting Caves area of Portlock; launched Maunalua.net, a free online resource dedicated to archiving and researching Moolelo of East Oahu; and assisted in the purchase of Kanewai Fishpond, through the Maunalua Fishpond Heritage Center.
+An idea she pitched to her canoe club and helped bring to fruition with others, the event draws the community together to enjoy a morning run/walk of the Kaiwi Coast and raise funds for important community and environmental initiatives.
+The fundraising brought in by the Kaiwi Coast Run & Walk over the years: assisted in the purchase of the Kaiwi Mauka lands and placement of them into the stewardship of the Livable Hawaii Kai Hui; funded the Hawaii Kai Lions Club to place rescue tubes on beaches and shorelines without lifeguards which have aided in the saving of lives in the Spitting Caves area of Portlock; created Maunalua.net, a free online resource dedicated to archiving and researching Moolelo of East Oʻahu; and assisted in the purchase of Kanewai Fishpond, through the Maunalua Fishpond Heritage Center.
 The fundraiser has also allowed Hui Nalu to take care of its own maintenance needs and invest in its sailing canoe programs.